apptainer/apptainer-userdocs/singularity_and_docker.rst

 ==============================

-If a Docker container runs, but exhibits unexpected behavior, the most likely cause is the different level of isolation that Singularity provides vs Docker.
+If a Docker container runs, but exhibits unexpected behavior, the most likely cause is the different level of isolation that {Project}
+provides vs Docker.

 Try running the container with the ``--contain`` option, or the